REUTERS NEXT-WHO chief scientist says Omicron 'quite infectious', must not panic | Health

 REUTERS NEXT-WHO chief scientist says Omicron 'quite infectious', must not panic

-The World Health Organization's chief scientist Soumya Swaminathan told Reuters on Friday that while the new coronavirus variant Omicron appeared to be very transmissible, the right response was to be prepared, cautious and not panic.
+The World Health Organization's chief scientist Soumya Swaminathan told the Reuters Next conference on Friday that while the new coronavirus variant Omicron appeared to be very transmissible, the right response was to be prepared, cautious and not panic.

 Much remains unknown about Omicron, which was first detected in southern Africa last month and has been spotted in at least two dozen countries.
 Parts of Europe were already grappling with a wave of infections of the Delta variant before it emerged.
 "We need to wait, lets hope it's milder ... but it's too early to conclude about the variant as a whole," Swaminathan said of what was known about Omicron.